synacor/edge-webdriver-harness/README.md

 ## how to use
 * Run EdgeWebDriverHarness.exe
-* Modify the created `config.json` that is created to specify what sites and pages to run against
+* Modify the `config.json` that is created to specify what sites and pages to run against